josephpaul0487/sfw_flutter/README.md

   #### styles.dart

         * You can leave it as blank.
-        * You should create a new files under sfw folder named "colors.xml" and "constants.xml"
+        * You should create new files under "sfw" folder named "colors.xml" and "constants.xml"

         //Colors.xml
         <?xml version="1.0" encoding="UTF-8" ?>